 Tyono fabric has been panned in the past for letting a little too much wind through.
 Where that may be a failure in a wind shell, it’s a blessing in the Atom SL, which has excellent breathability.
-During the bike and ski tour, we put out enough effort to warm up a bit.
-We could feel air moving through the fabric to pull that heat away.
+During the bike and ski tour, I put out enough effort to warm up a bit.
+I could feel air moving through the fabric to pull that heat away.
 Likewise, the Torrent fabric panels under the arms sheds heat well.

-We combined the Atom SL with Arc’teryx’s Alpha FL shell on the ski tour.
-It was snowing hard and we were working hard to cut a skin track through about 24″ of fresh (in April!
+I combined the Atom SL with Arc’teryx’s Alpha FL shell on the ski tour.
+It was snowing hard and we were working hard to cut a skin track through about 24″ of fresh snow (in April!
 No, you can’t move here).
 No overheating on the way up and great comfort on the way back down.

 Worn under waders, the Atom SL was perfect to shoo away that chill you get from standing in a cold, mountain stream in the shade.
 In the sun, it didn’t overheat.
 A bonus of having the Torrent fleece run all the way to your wrists – you can push the sleeves up so they don’t get soaked when you’re pulling your fly out of that beautiful cutthroat’s lip.